-Breastfeeding is a natural thing to do, but sometimes it takes practice and patience.
-Don’t be afraid to ask for help if you’re having trouble.
+You and your baby may need time and practice to get comfortable breastfeeding.
+Don’t be afraid to ask for help.
 You may just need a little extra support to get started.

 - Your health care provider.
-This is the person who takes care of you during pregnancy.
+This is the person who gives you medical care.

 - A lactation consultant.
 This person has special training to help women breastfeed.
 You can find a lactation consultant through your health care provider or your hospital.
 Or go to the International Lactation Consultants Association.

 - A breastfeeding peer counselor.
 This is a woman who breastfed her own children and wants to help and support mothers who breastfeed.
 She has training to help women breastfeed, but not as much as a lactation consultant.
 You can find a peer counselor through your local WIC nutrition program.
 Or visit womenshealth.gov/breastfeeding or call the National Breastfeeding Helpline at (800) 994-9662.

 - A breastfeeding support group.
 This is a group of women who help and support each other with breastfeeding.
 Ask your provider to help find a group near you.
 Or go to La Leche League.

 If you’re thinking about breastfeeding: